Wacom-Developer/signature-sdk-js/README.md

 ## Ways of capturing a signature

             Using the signature object’s function generateSignature, it is possible to generate new signatures.
-This function needs to be provided by the captured points, which can come from a Wacom STU devices, HTML canvas, etc. However, only signatures with pressure values will be valid for signature validation.
+This function needs to be provided by the captured points, which can come from a Wacom STU device, HTML canvas, etc. However, only signatures with pressure values will be valid for signature validation.
 This means that capturing the signature with a mouse or touch screen would not be a valid signature for validation purposes.

 In the examples below, two different ways of capturing a signature are described: